-Recently I read on Facebook about a woman who belittled a child who was overly excited about a bag of apples.
+Recently I read on Facebook about a woman, let’s call her Lilith, who belittles a child who was excited about a bag of apples.
 The boy was jumping all over the place and very excited.
-But this woman said to him “What’s wrong with you?” and then, when he did not reply to her, the boy’s mother said he could not talk, she replied “No surprise, he can’t even walk into a store.”
+Lilith saw that he was very excited and asked: “What’s wrong with you?”
+When the boy did not reply to her, his mother proffered: he could not talk.
+Lilith’s retort was judgemental, disdainful and hurtful: “No surprise, he can’t even walk into a store.”

 This really annoys me!

-How dare you, Woman in the Store, to judge another person you have never met before?
+How dare you, Lilith, to pass judgement on another person you have never met before!

-In the Facebook status, the Mom made no mention, wisely, how old her son was or if he is disabled in anyway.
-All that was stated was the boy was very excited and jumping around over a bag of apples!
+In the Facebook status, the Mom made no mention, wisely, of how old her son was or if he is disabled in any way.
+All that was stated was the boy was very excited and jumping around for a bag of apples!

 I have recently read or seen many examples of people judging others…